supaglue-labs/supaglue/docs/docs/intro.md

 ## Integration patterns

+Supaglue provides 3 high-level patterns for building your product integration.
+These can be used independently or in combination:

-- **Managed Syncs**: managed service that continuously syncs data from your customers' SaaS tools into your application database or data warehouse.
+- **[Managed syncs](./integration-patterns/managed-syncs)** – sync data from your customers' SaaS tools into your application on a schedule.
-- **Actions API**: single access point to perform common read and write operations against third-party providers.
-- **Real-time change events**: managed service that sends webhooks to a specified target when records are updated in your customers' SaaS tools.
+- **[Actions API](./integration-patterns/actions-api)** – create or update records in your customers' SaaS tools.
+- **[Real-time events](./integration-patterns/real-time-events)** – subscribe to real-time changes in your customers' SaaS tools as a webhook.

 ## Use cases